 Learn the After Effects Hotkeys the Pros Know!

 We've got more than just these hotkeys, check out Part 1: The Absolute Essentials.
 These are the hotkeys that every After Effects pro has internalized.
 They are the super time savers, the ones that will take care of tedious tasks and wasted time mousing around.
 If you're looking to take your speed in After Effects to the next level commit this list to memory, practice these keys until your fingers seem to move into position on their own.
-Become a Hotkey Ninja.If you want a neat and tidy list of all of these hotkeys grab the PDF Quick Reference Sheet by becoming a VIP member at the bottom of this page.
+Become a Hotkey Ninja.If you want a neat and tidy list of all of these hotkeys grab the PDF Quick Reference Sheet below.

 The hotkeys every After Effects pro knows

 A quick double tap of the U key will reveal all of the "non-default" properties on a layer, including any expressions.
 Be warned, this list of properties can get long, but it beats twirling down tons of arrows by hand.

 The * (Multiply) key is great for adding markers to your layers on the fly.
 Many people use it to mark out beats in audio where important things need to happen.
 If you want to leave a comment attached to your marker alt + * will bring up a dialogue box for you to do just that.

 PRECOMPOSE YOUR LAYERS

 Cmd + Shift + C